GazzaBombata/congresso-rotary-2024/README.md

-# Project Name
+# Congresso Rotary 06/2024

 This is a Laravel project that implements a role-based authentication system.
+It is a sohowcase project built for Rotary association, in order to manage the registration system of their national event that will take place in Brescia on June 2023.

 ## Features